 - Junos rejects the incoming hello packets due to invalid subnet mask.

 A quick search found an Arista EOS support article describing the interface unnumbered hello mask tx 0.0.0.0 configuration command that solved the problem.
 Mission accomplished.
-I also added that command to EOS OSPF configuration template (until the netsim-tools release 0.5 is out, you’ll find it in the dev_0.5 branch).
+I also added that command to EOS OSPF configuration template, so you don’t have to worry about that when deploying your labs with netlab.

 More to Explore